Web Evaluation Check

 print('Something Went Wrong!')

-function is capable of executing python code.
-User controles all three parameters but only operator
+`exec` function is capable of executing python code.
+User controles all three parameters but only `operator` is passed directly to `compile` rest parameters are converted to `int`

 current_health = '12'